starskyzheng/snakemake_ssh/README.md

 ## Config server and nodes
   Nodes and CPUs were defined in server.py.configs.yaml.default
   Nodes and CPUs can be changed even when server is running.
 Deleted node will not get new jobs, but the existing job will not be killed.
   Default port is 23456, which is changeable.
-Must be same with ssh-status.py and ssh_utils.py
+Must be same between config.yaml, ssh-status.py and ssh_utils.py